 DCVax® was developed and is being commercialized by Northwest Biotherapeutics, Inc. (MD, United States), serving as a platform technology that uses activated autologous DCs to reinvigorate and educate the immune system to attack cancers.
 DCVax®-L) is designed to cover all solid tumor cancers in which the tumors can be surgically removed.
 Theoretically, DCVax®-L induces the differentiation and maturation of peripheral blood mononuclear cells into DCs, which are activated and loaded with biomarkers (specific antigens) obtained from the patient's own tumor tissue.
 Antigens can be derived from autologous tumor lysates as in DCVax®-L for glioblastoma multiforme (GBM) or specific recombinant antigenic epitopes[25,26].
 The loading of biomarkers into the DCs “educates” them about what the immune system needs to attack.
 The activated, educated DCs are then isolated with very high purity and comprise the DCVax®-L personalized vaccine[26].

-A 348-patient double blind, randomized, placebo-controlled Phase III clinical trial (NCT00045968) with DCVax®-L for newly diagnosed GBM is being implemented, whose enrollment completed in 2015.
+A 348-patient double blind, randomized, placebo-controlled phase III clinical trial (NCT00045968) with DCVax®-L for newly diagnosed GBM is being implemented, whose enrollment completed in 2015.
 The primary endpoint of the trial is PFS, and secondary endpoints include OS and other measures.
 The trial is under way at 51 sites (medical centers) across the United States.
 Liau et al[27] posted its first results on survival indicating that addition of DCVax®-L to standard therapy is feasible and safe in glioblastoma patients and may extend survival. mOS was 23.1 mo from surgery without DCVax®-L. As of this analysis involving 331 patients in 2018, 223 patients are ≥ 30 mo past their surgery date; 67 of these (30.0%) have lived ≥ 30 mo and have a Kaplan-Meier-derived mOS of 46.5 mo.
 182 patients are ≥ 36 mo past surgery; 44 of these (24.2%) have lived ≥ 36 mo and have a KM-derived mOS of 88.2 mo[27].

 Peptide vaccines